Dr Stephen Puryear

 AOS: History of Modern Philosophy, Metaphysics, Ethics

-My research interests include the German philosophical tradition, especially Leibniz, Kant, and Schopenhauer, as well as historical and contemporary work in metaphysics, ethics, and political philosophy.
-Most of my published work concerns the philosophy of Leibniz, but I have also written about Berkeley's idealism, Schopenhauer's moral philosophy, Frege's philosophy of language, the nature of political authority, and the metaphysics of space and time.
+I work primarily in the areas of metaphysics, ethics, and political philosophy, often through engagement with the German philosophical tradition (especially Leibniz, Kant, and Schopenhauer).
+Most of my published work to date concerns the philosophy of Leibniz, but I have also written about Berkeley's idealism, Schopenhauer's moral philosophy, Frege's philosophy of language, the nature of political authority, and the metaphysics of space and time.

 I often teach two of the department's offerings in the history of philosophy: Ancient Philosophy (PHI 300) and Early Modern Philosophy (PHI 301).
 These courses cover the two greatest periods in the history of philosophy and provide the background necessary for understanding much of the work being done in philosophy today.

 I also supervise a number of projects for our writing course in the history of philosophy (PHI 495).
 If you are a philosophy major enrolled in PHI 300 or PHI 301 and you would like me to supervise your PHI 495 project, please contact me toward the beginning of the semester.
 You will need to pick up the PHI 49x form from the department office (340 Withers Hall), fill it out, and bring it to me for my signature.

 My main project at present is a book on Leibniz's idealism.
 Besides that, I continue to work on various topics: